Have you been thinking of moving into a smaller home, and have finally decided

 to feel cramped at all if you have a great kitchen that's opened up to the living

 Organization is key to moving.
-You'll want to have all your boxes labeled so
+You'll want to have all your boxes labelled so

 it's easier to move in once you've made your choice of where to live.
 If you're